Thousands of furnished rentals to book online

 Lyon is located in east central France, its inhabitants ‘Lyonnais’ are proud of their cities famous cuisine and gastronomy.
 Lyon is a lot smaller than Paris, the cost of living in Lyon is therefore much more affordable for students.
 The city still has a cosmopolitan feel and there is much to see and do within the city.
 Try exploring, by walking up Fourvière.
 It is also known as ‘la colline qui prie’, in English the hill that prays, up the Fourvière you’ll have an amazing view of the city.

-Finding any student housing in Lyon, when you are new to the city, is nerve racking.
+Finding any apartment for rent in Lyon, when you are new to the city, is nerve racking.
 This guide is to give students the basic knowledge they need for moving to Lyon.
 It includes: Details on the types of student accommodation in Lyon and the cities Universities.

 A shared student residence means you will be living with other students.
 A co-living lifestyle is great for students new to a city.
 Most shared homes come equipped with a communal kitchen and bathroom space.
 A house with extra amenities will usually come at an extra cost.
 A lot of students prefer this type of living in Lyon.